Libertree/libertree/INSTALLATION.md

 ### Ruby

-While it is possible to use the system Ruby package, it is recommended that a Ruby version manager be used instead, such as [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv).
+Libertree uses the system Ruby package per default.
+If for some reason you do not wish to use the system package, a Ruby version manager can be used instead, such as
+[RVM](https://rvm.io/) or
+[rbenv](https://github.com/sstephenson/rbenv).

+#### Using the system Ruby

+To keep the gems used by Libertree separate from other gems that may be installed on your system, it is recommended to use [Bundler](http://gembundler.com/).

+#### RVM

 Install RVM using the installation instructions found on [the RVM website](https://rvm.io/) (one simple line at the time